andreortizrijo/andreortizrijo.github.io/content/index.md

+---
+title: Welcome to My Journey
+---
 **André Rijo – Software Developer & Technology Enthusiast** 🚀
 ### **About Me**

 I’m a **Software Developer** passionate about building cutting-edge solutions across different operating systems, from **Windows to Linux to macOS**.
 I thrive in collaborative environments and continuously seek new challenges to expand my knowledge.

 > * #CodeWithoutLimits #NeverStopLearning #TeamworkMakesTheDreamWork*

+I love exploring and learning about new technologies across different fields of expertise.
+Beyond software development, I enjoy working with **servers, deployments, and managing infrastructure**.
+While not my primary focus, I also have an interest in **digital design** and **photography**, capturing moments through a creative lens.

+> * #EnvoyTheSmallThings *

 ---